Grand Theft Auto (film): Plot

 After hearing a radio listener call-in saying that Sam ought to be shot, Paula calls the station from the car phone and tells her side of the story.
 Upon hearing it, Curly announces that he will root for them.
 He goes up in a helicopter to follow Paula and Sam, sharing their location and attracting more people to collect the reward as a result.
 When Collins crashes his stolen car, the preacher attempts to catch him and collect his money, but Collins convinces him to chase after Paula with him to double the reward.
 Tad arrests Vivian and drags her onto the bus with him, as they continue the chase after Paula and Sam.

 As Paula and Sam cross the Nevada state line, Slinker hires a Vegas mob to try to stop them.
 The pursuing cars all end up in a demolition derby.
 The couple's car is destroyed, with Paula and Sam bailing out before, causing a massive pile-up.
 The crowd cheers them on.
 In a van, Bigby and Slinker chase after Paula and Sam, but derby cars crash into them.
 Paula and Sam reach the grandstand, and the crowd lets them through.
 As Bigby, Slinker, Collins and the preacher reach the bleachers, the crowd boos them and pelts them with food, allowing Paula and Sam to flee in a taxi, as the police arrives and arrests the pursuers.
 When Vivian reaches her son, she tells him not to fret about Paula, calling her "socially inferior."
 Noticing the way they talk about Paula, Bigby starts a fight, attempting to defend her honor.
 This event makes him concede that perhaps Paula did marry the right man.

 At the chapel, Paula and Sam are married, and the minister asks for their autographs.
 While exiting the chapel, they are surrounded by fans, including a hotel owner offering them a free stay in a honeymoon suite, alongside a ride there in a limousine.
 As they go to the hotel, Curly pursues them in a station wagon to get them to do an interview, but misses an oncoming firetruck and ends up crashing through a house into a swimming pool.
 Paula and Sam, meanwhile, kiss.

 Production

 When executive producer Roger Corman was testing titles for Eat My Dust!, Grand Theft Auto came a close second as a possible title.
-So when making a follow-up he decided to call it Grand Theft Auto.
+So, when making a follow-up, he decided to call it Grand Theft Auto.

 The film was made on a budget of $602,000.
 It was filmed in and around Victorville, California.
 Roger Corman worked as an executive producer, along with Rance Howard, who also co-wrote the script with Ron Howard.
-When Howard pleaded Corman for an extra half day to reshoot a scene, Corman responded "Ron, you can come back if you want, but nobody else will be there."
+When Howard pleaded Corman for an extra half day to reshoot a scene, Corman responded: "Ron, you can come back if you want, but nobody else will be there".

+Release

+Home media

+Grand Theft Auto was released on Region One DVD in 1999 and re-released in 2006 and 2008.